ava-labs/avalanche-starter-kit/src/5-native-token-bridge/_INSTRUCTIONS.md

 The following code example will show you how to send a Subnet's native token and to the C-Chain using Teleporter and Foundry.
 This demo is conducted on a local network run by the CLI, but can be applied to Fuji Testnet and Avalanche Mainnet directly.

+**All token bridge contracts and interfaces implemented in this example implementation are maintained in the [teleporter-token-bridge](https://github.com/ava-labs/teleporter-token-bridge/tree/main/contracts/src) repository.**

 If you prefer full end-to-end testing written in Goland for bridging ERC20s, Native tokens, or any combination of the two, you can view the test workflows directly in the [teleporter-token-bridge](https://github.com/ava-labs/teleporter-token-bridge/tree/main/tests/flows) repository.

 Deep dives on each template interface can be found [here](https://github.com/ava-labs/teleporter-token-bridge/blob/main/contracts/README.md).